nasawakeupcalls/nasawakeupcalls.github.io/_posts/2004-01-08-MARS_SPIRIT.md

 author: "NASA: Music to Wake Up By"
 type: MusicPlaylist
 date_modified: 2004-01-04:Sol 4
-songs: ["Hail to the Chief by Mormon Tabernacle Choir"]
+songs: ["Hail To The Chief by Mormon Tabernacle Choir"]
+genres: []
 ---

 ----
 ### DATE: January 08, 2004
 ----
-✧ Hail to the Chief by Mormon Tabernacle Choir
+✫ Hail To The Chief *by* Mormon Tabernacle Choir

 #### Comment:
 * Presidential phone call.